Vegan Carrot Cake Cheesecake Bars

 These vegan Carrot Cake Cheesecake Bars feature a nutty, spiced crust and a luxuriously creamy cashew-based filling.
 A healthy, no-bake dessert that perfectly captures the flavors of carrot cake in a delightful cheesecake bar format.
 They are naturally sweetened and incredibly satisfying.

 This easy vegan dessert, no-bake recipe comes together in about 170 minutes and serves 9.
 It's perfect for autumn cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our creamy vegan no-bake blueberry cheesecake next.

 Prep